 Evening (second shift) MBA

-This is a crash course of MBA where the syllabus is reduced to two-three major blocks and is completed y experts in very less time.
-Though the demand for this kind of MBA course is at a steep, it really leaves a big gap in the learning process for students.
-Yet, if you are in a hurry to add the MBA degree in your resume, this is your cup of tea.
+This is a crash course of MBA where the syllabus is reduced to two to three major blocks and is completed by experts in very little time.
+Though the demand for this kind of MBA course is steep, it really leaves a big gap in the learning process for students.
+Yet, if you are in a hurry to add the MBA degree to your resume, this is your cup of tea.

 Executive MBA (EMBA)

 Originated in 1981, this MBA required work experience and is meant for professionals.
-Some colleges in facts state a minimum of 5-years or 10-years work experience in order to pursue this.
-The syllabus of EMBA is framed in a way, that you cannot understand it until you have an understanding about industry proceedings.
+Some colleges in fact state a minimum of 5-years or 10-years of work experience in order to pursue this.
+The syllabus of EMBA is framed in a way, that you cannot understand until you have an understanding of industry proceedings.

 Eligibility for MBA Aspirants